nasa-jpl/FlightView/documentation/FlightView Installation Manual.md

 </details>

 #### SSH Server
-It is **strongly recommended** to install and enable an SSH Server so that, if the graphics don't come up, an SSH connection can be made for diagnostics:
+Before installing or updating the nvidia graphics driver, it is **strongly recommended** to install and enable an SSH Server so that, if the graphics don't come up, an SSH connection can be made for diagnostics:

 ```bash
 sudo apt-get -y install openssh-server